Cops push back at Trump law-and-order speech

 Story highlights

-- Trump to law enforcement officials: 'Please don't be too nice'
+- Trump to law enforcement officials: "Please don't be too nice"

 - From Boston to Los Angeles, law enforcement agencies push back